Project Atlantis

 -

-Your remote(s) should autoconnect using email and default api key = 'foobar' (see '\user api_key' command to change).
+Your remote(s) should autoconnect using email and default api key = 'foobar' (see 'api' command to generate a new key later).
 The first server to connect will be assigned your 'default' unless you manually change it later

 -